magento/devdocs/src/guides/v2.4/graphql/mutations/merge-carts.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `destination_cart_id` | String | The ID of the logged-in customer's cart.
-If you do not specify a value the ID will be gotten automatically by the logged-in customer.
+If you do not specify a value, the mutation determines the customer's cart ID and uses that value.
 `source_cart_id` | String! | The ID of the guest cart

 ## Output attributes